Breast LiftSalt Lake City & Park City

 Typically, a patient may return to work in seven days after surgery.
 We ask that you abstain from exercise and heavy lifting for six weeks after your surgery, as this allows scar tissue to reach its maximum strength.

-The most important aspect of breast lift recovery is following Dr. Saltz’s post-operative instructions diligently.
+The most important aspect of breast lift recovery is following Dr. Saltz’ post-operative instructions diligently.
 A post-operative visit will be scheduled following your procedure for the removal of your stitches and further instructions.
 Dr. Saltz is always available by phone should you have any questions or concerns following your procedure.

-Breast lift FAQs:
+Breast lift Frequently Ask Questions:

 Will I have scarring after a breast lift?